SSR: Enhancing Depth Perception in Vision-Language Models via Rationale-Guided Spatial Reasoning: Analysis

 \subsection{Ablation Studies}

-As reported in Table~\ref{tab:abla}, we conducted ablation experiments to evaluate the \model model without the second training phase.
-These experiments illustrate the performance of the MIDI module when integrated in a plug-and-play manner, leading to improved spatial understanding.
+As reported in Table~\ref{tab:abla}, these experiments illustrate the performance of the MIDI module when integrated in a plug-and-play manner without second training stage, leading to improved spatial understanding.
 Specifically, this approach achieves average performance gains of \textbf{4.4} and \textbf{1.6} on different benchmark datasets.
 On certain tasks, the plug-and-play approach achieves performance improvements of up to \textbf{8.8}, demonstrating the effectiveness of this usage.
 In addition, after the second stage training, the performance of the complete \model model will be significantly improved on this basis, achieving average performance gains of \textbf{5.7} and \textbf{18.7} on different benchmark datasets.
 Moreover, we provide case studies in Appendix~\ref{sec:case_study}.